Top 10 most popular monuments of love in the world

 Mirabell Gardens and Mirabell Palace, Salzburg, Austria.

-Prince-archbishop Wolf Dietrich built Mirabell Palace in 1607 for his beloved Salome Alt.
-She had 15 children, though only five survived.
-After the Prince-Archbishop’s death, the archbishop Franz Anton von Harrach made many changes to this palace.
-Among them, he also changed its name to Mirabell.
+Mirabell Palace was built in 1607 by Prince-Archbishop Wolf Dietrich for his beloved Salome Alt, who bore him 15 children, although only five survived.
+After the Prince-Archbishop’s death, the palace was extensively modified by Archbishop Franz Anton von Harrach, who also changed its name to Mirabell.

 petit trianon, France